yuanyuan2000/MTDGame/docs/notes.md

 1. set up new discrete event simulation structure:
    - get rid of the original `ActionManager` structure,
    - use `SimPy` to manage the time simulation, event processing, process interaction (interruption)
-   - implement time generator for generating exponential/normal/uniform/weibull/poisson variate
+   - implement time generator to generate exponential/normal/uniform/weibull/poisson variate

-2. set up new mtd deployment behavior:
+2. set up new mtd action flow:
    - introduce resource occupation mechanism:
      - MTD fetch resource when it executes, release resource when it completes
      - each resource has a `capacity` parameter (default=1)